-I’ve surfed a grand total of eight times, all in the last four weeks.
+I’m learning to surf.
 It’s been terrifying, tiring and exhilarating.
 It makes me feel ALIVE.
 That’s without even venturing beyond the white water.

 Getting started with Down the Line

 Eight surfs ago, my local Cornish friends sent me to their favourite Down the Line Surf shop in Hayle, where I subsequently found myself spending a lot of time.
 I received expert guidance on what to buy, within my budget, and tips to help me get off on the right wave.
 Geddon.